Press Kit — Media Resources for Arkansas Pension Investigation

 - Illinois — SB2449 would remove the State Treasurer’s authority to invest in foreign government bonds.
 Ethics complaint filed by SEIU Local 73 members over $100M in purchases.

-- North Carolina — State pension fund sold $6.7 million in Israeli government bonds in October 2025.
+- North Carolina — State pension fund sold $6.7 million in foreign government bonds in October 2025.

 The successful campaigns share three characteristics: FOIA-driven transparency, fiduciary-first framing focused on credit downgrades and illiquidity, and refusal to be characterized as boycott-motivated.